careerbuilder/ruby-cb-api/README.md

 First things first.
 You're going to need to get a developer key from Careerbuilder.
 Developer keys are available to Partners.
-You can fill out the form at http://developer.careerbuilder.com/partner_messages/new to become a partner.
+You can fill out the form at http://developer.careerbuilder.com/partner_messages/new to become a Partner.

 Now that you have a key, lets get to the good stuff.